 On July 20, 1769, Father Juan Crespi arrived in the area known today as the San Luis Rey Valley, which was populated by Native Americans.
 His glowing report of the area as a possible mission site was responsible for the founding of Mission San Luis Rey de Francia in 1798.
 Three-and-a-half miles from the present site of Oceanside, the mission prospered beyond the dreams of its Franciscan Brothers and came to be known as "King of the Missions".
 History and politics were to see the decline of the mission in the 1840's, but the area's advantages were common knowledge by this date.
+In 1847, Jean Baptiste Charbonneau was appointed “Alcalde” of the San Luis Rey Mission region, an office comparable to a magistrate, or mayor, but he resigned his official duties in 1848.
+Jean Baptiste Charbonneau was the son of French Canadian interpreter, Touissant Charbonneau, and his Shoshone wife, Sacagawea.
+He also was the adopted son of William Clark, co-leader of the Lewis and Clark expedition.

 The early California period was the time of massive Mexican land grants.
 On May 10, 1841, Pio Pico and his brother, Andreas, received a grant of 133,441 acres from Governor Alvarado.
 Known as Rancho Margarita and Las Flores, this land grant is the present site of the Camp Pendleton Marine Corps Base.
 The rancho changed hands several times throughout the years.
 Andreas tired of the quiet life of a California Don sold his share to Pio for $1,000.
 Pio, in turn, sold his share to his brother-in-law John Forster, an Englishman, for only $14,000.